Skip to main content

 Bio

-Jerald Villarmino is a licensed chemist and chemical technician with extensive experience spanning academia, quality assurance, quality control, and research.
+Jerald Villarmino is a licensed chemist with extensive experience spanning academia, quality assurance, quality control, and research.
 He is currently pursuing a Master of Science in Green Chemistry and Sustainability at Chulalongkorn University, with a research focus on carbon capture technology.

 As a Forum Moderator for Beyond Benign's GCTLC platform, Jerald fosters insightful discussions and ensures adherence to community guidelines.
 Previously, he served as a Chemistry Instructor at Visayas State University Tolosa, delivering lectures in biochemistry, organic chemistry, and forensic chemistry while mentoring students in research.